peteroupc/peteroupc.github.io/bernoulli.md

 This is the probability that the binary digit at _prec_ (the _prec_<sup>th</sup> binary digit after the point, where _prec_ is greater than 0) is set for an exponential random variate with rate _z_.
 In this document, the **LogisticExp** algorithm is a Bernoulli factory taking the following parameters in this order:

 1. _z_ is 0 or greater, and written in one of the ways described in the [**"ExpMinus" section**](#ExpMinus_exp_minus__z).
-2. _prec_ is an integer 0 or greater.
+2. _prec_ is zero or a positive integer.

 The **LogisticExp** algorithm is as follows.
 To flip a coin with probability of heads of 1/(1+exp(_z_/2<sup>_prec_</sup>)) = 1 &minus; expit(_&lambda;_/2<sup>_prec_</sup>):